 Quick GuideEye Problems Pictures Slideshow: Recognize These Common Eye Conditions

 - Blindness is strictly defined as the state of being totally sightless in both eyes.
-A completely blind individual is unable to sea all.
-The term blindness, however, is commonly used to signify visual impairment, or low vision, meaning that even with eyeglasses, contact lenses, medicine or surgery, a person does not see well.
+A completely blind individual is unable to see at all.
+The word blindness, however, is commonly used as a relative term to signify visual impairment, or low vision, meaning that even with eyeglasses, contact lenses, medicine or surgery, a person does not see well.
 Vision impairment can range from mild to severe.

-Worldwide, between 300 million and 400 million people are visually impaired due to various causes.
+- Worldwide, between 300 million and 400 million people are visually impaired due to various causes.
 Of this group, approximately 50 million people are totally blind, unable to see light in either eye.
 Eighty percent of blindness occurs in people over 50 years old.

-Less common causes of blindness include vitamin A deficiency, retinopathy of prematurity, vascular disease involving the retina or optic nerve including stroke, ocular inflammatory disease, retinitis pigmentosa, primary or secondary malignancies of the eye, congenital abnormalities, hereditary diseases of the eye, and chemical poisoning from toxic agents such as methanol.
+- Less common causes of blindness include vitamin A deficiency, retinopathy of prematurity, vascular disease involving the retina or optic nerve including stroke, ocular inflammatory disease, retinitis pigmentosa, primary or secondary malignancies of the eye, congenital abnormalities, hereditary diseases of the eye, and chemical poisoning from toxic agents such as methanol.

-The diagnosis of blindness is made by examination of all parts of the eye by an ophthalmologist.
+- The diagnosis of blindness is made by examination of all parts of the eye by an ophthalmologist.

-The treatment of blindness depends on the cause of blindness.
+- The treatment of blindness depends on the cause of blindness.

-The prognosis for blindness is dependent on its cause.
+- The prognosis for blindness is dependent on its cause.

-Patients who have untreatable blindness require reorganization of their habits and re-education to allow them to do everyday tasks in different ways.
+- Patients who have untreatable blindness require reorganization of their habits and re-education to allow them to do everyday tasks in different ways.
 In the United States and most other developed nations, financial assistance through various agencies can pay for the training and support necessary to allow a blind person to function.

-There are countless individuals with blindness, who, despite significant visual handicaps, have had full lives and enriched the lives of those who have had contact with them.
+- There are countless individuals with blindness, who, despite significant visual handicaps, have had full lives and enriched the lives of those who have had contact with them.